-Loss Item 9: Loss of Income from Rented-out Residential and Commercial Premises Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes • Owner of the rented-out premises as identified by census. • Grant for loss of rental income equivalent to Rental assistance for rented residential and commercial structures equivalent to two (2) months rental income but not exceeding BDT11,000 The owners of rented out premises will be entitled for dislocation allowance for each unit of premises rented out to Separate households or persons.
+Loss Item 9: Loss of Income from Rented-out Residential and Commercial Premises Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes Owner of the rented-out premises as identified by census.
+Grant for loss of rental income equivalent to Rental assistance for rented residential and commercial structures equivalent to two (2) months rental income but not exceeding BDT11,000 The owners of rented out premises will be entitled for dislocation allowance for each unit of premises rented out to Separate households or persons.
 Dislocation allowance will be paid by BIWTA with assistance from Social NGO.
 EPs will be brought under income and livelihood regenerating programme.
 Income support in post-displaced period.

-- Census and/or Joint Verification will identify the owner of the residential and commercial premises
+Loss Item 9: Loss of Income from Rented-out Residential and Commercial Premises Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes Implementation Issues: • Census and/or Joint Verification will identify the owner of the residential and commercial premises

 Loss Item 10: Rental Assistance for Tenants in order to Support them Finding Alternative Place to Rent Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes Household/person rented-in (Tenants) any such structure as identified by census.
-Tenants of residential or commercial premises will be eligible for shifting grant of BDT 5500 for shifting of belongings and one-month rental allowance Each tenant household/person of affected rented-in premises will be entitled for the dislocation allowance.
+Tenants of residential or commercial premises will be eligible for shifting grant of BDT 5500 for shifting of belongings and one-month rental allowance BDT 3300 , in total BDT 8800.
+Each tenant household/person of affected rented-in premises will be entitled for the dislocation allowance.
 Dislocation allowance will be Paid by BIWTA with assistance from Social NGO.
+In case of any advance deposited by the tenant, an agreement on non-claim or outstanding balance should be certified by the local Government representative.
+The agreement will have to be submitted by both parties to Social NGO for getting payment of resettlement benefits.
 EPs will be brought under income and livelihood regenerating programme.
-Income support in post-displaced period.
+Income support in post- displaced period.